itays123/itays123/README.md

 ## My Work 🔨

+The core of my work is my awesome online card game - Partydeck, that combined everything I had learned so far in the programming field.
+This project was a step forward and it leveled up my programming and project management skills.

 Some of the amazing things I built in the past include:
 - A realtime chat app 📞
 - A newspaper app 📰